Automated Privacy Information Annotation in Large Language Model Interactions: Additional Dataset Details

-As shown in Table \ref{table:dataset_compare}, our dataset is centered on user interactions, where the definition of privacy extends beyond identifiable details and encompasses a broader range of sensitive information.
-Additionally, our dataset is annotated automatically, resulting in significantly larger scale compared to existing datasets.
-Furthermore, it offers detailed information for each extracted privacy phrase.

-\section{Details on Training and Testing Sets}
+\subsection{Details on Training and Testing Sets}

 Table \ref{table:dataset_statistics} lists detailed statistics of the dialogue dataset with annotated privacy phrases and information.
-The privacy phrase set and information set is empty for samples without privacy leakage, while the average length of phrase set and information set for samples with privacy leakage is 2.6 in English part and 1.6 in Chinese part.
+The privacy phrase set and information set are empty for samples without privacy leakage, while the average length of the phrase set and information set for samples with privacy leakage is 2.6 in the English part and 1.6 in the Chinese part.